levavft-eam/The-Premian-AI-API/README.md

-If you're installing this repository on a new server:
+If you're installing this app on a new server:

 1. Navigate to where you want the repository
 2. Download it by running: